nvsmith/full-modern-react/README-about-this-project.md

 # About This Project

-This **README-project.md** document is specific to this particular project.
+This document is specific to this project.

-(This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Read more about this app in the other, auto-generated README file.)
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+(Read more about this app in the other, auto-generated README file.)

 ## Spinning Up A Quick Backend